Highpoint2000/TEFLoggerApp/README.md

 ## Installation notes:

-1. Install the newest TEF Firmware
+1. Install the newest TEF Firmware from (here)[https://github.com/PE5PVB/TEF6686_ESP32/releases]
 2. Download the latest apk File
 3. Install the apk on your smartphone with paket manager
 4. Confirm GPS access